 - Cardiovascular diseases

-- Lung diseases (including COPD and lung cancer)
+- Lung diseases (including COPD and cancer)

-- A large number of cancers
+- A large number of other cancers

-- Tooth decay and oral diseases
+- Tooth decay and oral disease

 Are there any side effects of quitting smoking?

 A few things happen in the body when you stop supplying it with nicotine and tobacco.
 The first thing you’ll notice is a significant craving to smoke and associated withdrawal symptoms.
 Withdrawal symptoms can be different for different people, but common symptoms are:

 - Difficulty sleeping